 When Gambling Negatively Impacts your Life

 There is a difference between recreational gambling and having a gambling disorder (also referred to as problem or compulsive gambling).
-People who gamble recreationally can gamble occasionally, then stop.
 A person with a gambling disorder is not able to stop and may continue gambling even when they start losing their money, jobs, family, and sometimes their lives.

 • Always thinking about gambling